khalidekhbo/NamazRSS/README.md

 Your personalized prayer time RSS feed is now ready to use.

-##
+## Role of AI

-The base code was written by ChatGPT 3.5
+👉 The base code was written by ChatGPT 3.5.
-The updated code was written by Gemini 3.6 Flash
+👉 The updated code was written by Gemini 3.6 Flash.

 ## Contributing